jruns/wp-disable-ai/README.txt

 Because AI can have negative impacts on people and the planet.
 And because AI should not be forced on anyone.

 == Changelog ==

+= 0.2 =
+* Add support for All in One SEO.
+Hide AI menu items and tabs, hide AI buttons, and remove the Writing Assistant metabox in the post editor.
+* Remove WP from more instances of the plugin's name to comply with WordPress plugin repository rules.

 = 0.1 =
 * Initial release with support for disabling AI in Elementor, WPForms Lite, and Yoast SEO.